fecgov/openFEC-web-app/README.md

 ```

 The `deploy` task will use the `FEC_CF_USERNAME` and `FEC_CF_PASSWORD` environment variables to log in.
-If these variables are not provided, you will be prompted for your Cloud Foundry credentials.
+If these variables are not provided, your existing authorization will be used.
+You can use `cf login` to login manually.

 Credentials for Cloud Foundry applications are managed using user-provided services labeled as
 "fec-creds-prod", "fec-creds-stage", and "fec-creds-dev".
 Services are used to share credentials between the API and the webapp.
 To set up a service: